When you and your partner are trying to bring a baby into the world, it may prove helpful to have your semen tested early in the process.

 This is a measure of how many sperm are moving, as well as the direction of their movement.
 At least 50% of sperm should be moving forward in a straight line one hour after ejaculation.

-After a doctor has established that you are fertile, timing is also an important factor in conception.
 Once inside a woman’s body, sperm can live for up to 5 days – so even if you have sex before the most fertile point in her cycle, there is a chance that she will get pregnant.
 And though sperm production continues throughout a man’s entire life, sperm count may decrease with age.

 Learn more about how to maintain healthy sperm: How to Keep Your Sperm Count High.